ToshihiroIguchi/CrystalNexus/README.md

 ```

 **Legacy Compatibility Issues:**
-If you encounter issues with the latest versions, check `UPGRADE_NOTES.md` for detailed compatibility information and migration steps from older versions.
+If you encounter issues with the latest versions, ensure you're using Python 3.8+ and have the latest pip version installed.

 **Permission Issues:**
 ```bash